The-FinAI/PIXIU/README.md

 ### Create new tasks

 Creating a new task for FLARE involves creating a Huggingface dataset and implementing the task in a Python file.
-This guide walks you through each step of setting up a new classification task using the FLARE framework
+This guide walks you through each step of setting up a new task using the FLARE framework.

 #### Creating your dataset in Huggingface